-His daughters are: Edith (the eldest who is married with four children), Deborah (a school principal for inner city children, primarily immigrant-children), and Laura, who suddenly announces a surprise engagement to an unknown man named Hal Sloane at the outset of the book.
-Edith has a fifth baby around the same time that Laura gets married and goes on honeymoon to Europe, proclaiming that she never wants to have children, which dismays Roger.
+Roger’s daughters are: Edith (the eldest who is married with four children), Deborah (a school principal for inner-city youth, primarily immigrant children), and Laura, who suddenly announces a surprise engagement to a mysterious man named Hal Sloane.
+Edith has a fifth baby around the same time that Laura gets married and promptly embarks on a European honeymoon.
+Before leaving, Laura loudly declares she will never have children, which dismays Roger.
 Meanwhile Deborah has been working frantically for her school and she eventually contracts tuberculosis.
-To help her recuperate, the family goes to New Hampshire for some fresh air on the family farm.
-Edith’s anxious husband, Bruce, spends his time racing around in his new “automobile” around the farm acreage.
-Upon their return to New York he orchestrates a marriage proposal for his daughter Deborah to a doctor named Allan Baird.
+To help her recuperate, the family relocates to their family farm in rural New Hampshire.
+Edith’s anxious husband, Bruce, spends his time racing around the farm’s acreage in his newfangled device known as an “automobile.”
+Upon return to New York, Roger orchestrates a marriage proposal for his daughter, Deborah, to a gentlemanly doctor named Allan Baird.

-Before the wedding, Edith’s husband Bruce is struck by an oncoming car and he tragically dies, leaving her with 5 children (anxiety about the advent of the automobile is a prevalent theme among the early Pulitzer winners).
-The wedding of Deborah and Allan is then further delayed by the outbreak of World War I. This causes financial straights for many, including Roger’s business as many clients cancel their contracts, and instead of closing his business, he takes out a second mortgage on his home and they bring the children of Edith home to be tutored by Deborah.
-Suddenly, Laura returns home from Europe and has fallen in love with her husband’s business partner and he intends to divorce her as she has been unfaithful.
-She then leaves to elope with her new Italian lover, despite Roger’s initial objections.
-Money troubles grow worse and Roger sells his antique collection of rings to keep the roof over their heads.
-At the same time, Deborah raises large sums of money for her school, over the objections of her sister Edith who says its wrong for her to focus on other children rather than her own family.
+Before the wedding, Edith’s husband Bruce is suddenly struck by an oncoming car in New York and he tragically dies leaving Edith a widow with 5 children (anxiety about the advent of the automobile is a prevalent theme among the early Pulitzer winners).
+The wedding of Deborah and Allan is then further delayed by the outbreak of World War I, which inflicts financial strain on businesses across the nation, including Roger’s clipping business.
+Many clients begin canceling their contracts.
+However, instead of closing the business, Roger makes the fateful decision to take a second mortgage on his home and he brings Edith’s children into his home to be tutored by Deborah.
+Suddenly, Laura returns home from Europe, as well.
+She has fallen in love with a new man –her husband’s business partner.
+She divorces her husband and then elopes with this new Italian lover, against Roger’s objections.
+Meanwhile, money troubles grow worse for Roger and he sells his antique collection of rings to keep the roof over their heads.
+At the same time, Deborah raises large sums of money for her school, over the objections of her sister, Edith, who questions Deborah’s priorities: why focus on other people’s children when one’s own family is struggling?
 A debate surrounding the issue of women’s suffrage emerges and it lingers as an ever-present agitation for Roger throughout the novel, along with other “new” ideas concerning socialism, progress, and technology.
 Inn many respects, thematic tensions between the virtues of individualism contra familial obligations pervade throughout the novel.

-In the end he retires to his farm in New Hampshire, as his young Irish-boy immigrant employee, John, saves his business in New York by uncovering a new source of clientele.
-Sadly, the energetic boy dies shortly thereafter off tuberculosis which causes Roger great sorrow and the novel ends as Roger dies peacefully in New Hampshire on the farm, as all of his daughters make their amends with him.
+In the end, an exhausted Roger retires to his farm in New Hampshire, while his young Irish-boy immigrant employee, Johnny, miraculously saves the clipping business in New York by uncovering a new source of clientele.
+Sadly, the energetic boy dies shortly thereafter off tuberculosis which causes Roger great sorrow and the novel ends as Roger dies peacefully in New Hampshire on his farm while his three daughters all make amends with one another.